TelerikAcademy/Mobile-Applications-for-iOS/Course-Project/README.md

 The examination for each student will be done as follows:

-1. The trainer checks out the application from the repository of the application on their device
+1. The trainer checks out the application from the application repository on their device
   - The **lastest version submitted before the deadline** is checked out
 - The student presents:
   - The short video on http://youtube.com